audiophonics/ES9018K2M_serial_sync/README.md

 	rm -r ES9018K2M_serial_sync
 	```

-6. Edit the ES9018K2M_serial_sync for MoodeAudio:
+6. Edit the ES9018K2M_serial_sync for MoodeAudio:\n
 	Comment the line 9 with a '#' and uncomment the line 11 by remove the '#'
 	```
 	sudo nano /usr/local/bin/ES9018K2M_serial_sync/ES9018K2M_serial_sync.py